Hemsleek/clickNshop/Readme.md

 ## Getting started

-clone or download this repository, navigate to the cloned or downloaded folder in your terminal.Run yarn start or npm start in your root folder, depending on your preference / the package manager available on your PC.
+clone or download this repository, navigate to the cloned or downloaded folder in your terminal.Run yarn/npm install to install all dependencies,Run yarn start or npm start in your root folder, depending on your preference / the package manager available on your PC.
 There will be some listed instruction to follow, you can scan Barcode with your Real device through the Expo-client App and also use a Simulator or(and) an Emulator, Happy hacking!!!💥

 ## Prerequisite